xcp-ng/xcp-ng-org/docs/storage/storage.md

 ### Ceph iSCSI gateway

 :::warning
-Experimental, this needs reliable testing to ensure no block corruption happens in regular use.
+**Experimental** - This needs reliable testing to ensure no block corruption happens in regular use.
+No official support is provided.
 :::

 This is at this moment the only way to connect to Ceph with no modifications of dom0, it's possible to create multiple Ceph iSCSI gateways following this: [https://docs.ceph.com/docs/master/rbd/iscsi-target-cli/](https://docs.ceph.com/docs/master/rbd/iscsi-target-cli/)